Clatrobe00/README-generator/New-Project.md

 ## Installation

-Here is how you can install this incredible application
+Here are some instructions on installing this application.

 ## Usage

-Here is how you can use all the incredible features found in this application
+Here is how you can use all the incredible features this application has to offer.

 ## Contributing

-Here is how you can contribute to this amazing body of work.
+Here is how you can contribute to this project.

 ## Tests

 To run tests, run the following command:

-Here is how you can test this application
+Here is how you can test this code.

 ## Questions

-For questions regarding this repo contact me at sample@email.com or visit my repository at https://github.com/Clatrobe00
+For questions regarding this repo contact me at charlie.bateman117@gmail.com or visit my repository at https://github.com/Clatrobe00/README-generator

 ## License